kh09211/Instagram_Clone/README.md

-# Instakyle_Instagram_Clone
-This is a clone of Instagram built using the Laravel framework for PHP.
+This is an instagram clone built using the Laravel framework for PHP.